-The course will comprise 8 days of lectures and activities over two weeks.
-You are required to attend and participate actively in the classes.
+The course will comprise 9 days of lectures and activities over three weeks.
+Students are required to attend and participate actively in the classes.

 Assignments will involve reading, listening to or viewing relevant sources before class, written composition, strategy development and presenting.
-It is crucial that you complete pre-class assignments, as this will be essential for effective participation in the relevant class discussions.
+It is crucial that pre-class assignments/readings are completed, as this will be essential for effective participation in the relevant class discussions.

 This is a communications intensive course.
-Given how important revision is to composition, many assignments will be revised.
-The emphasis is on writing: the writing process, from prewriting through drafting, revising, and editing; and the rhetorical dimensions of writing: the audience for whom one is writing, and the purpose for which one is writing-to argue, inform, persuade, explain, convince, and so on.
+The emphasis is on writing: the writing process, from pre-writing through drafting, revising, and editing; and the rhetorical dimensions of writing: the audience for whom one is writing, and the purpose for which one is writing-to argue, inform, persuade, explain, convince, and so on.